gvwilson/thirdbit/src/fiction/santas/index.md

 but was still keeping one eye on the empty bird bath.
 "I—sure," he said lamely,
 then added, "Thank you,"
-because a stone statue of a cat is still in some sense a cat, and one of the first lessons a santa is taught is to always be polite to cats.
+because a statue of a cat is still in some sense a cat, and one of the first lessons a santa is taught is to always be polite to cats.